Azure/azure-powershell/src/Cdn/docs/Test-AzFrontDoorCdnProfileMigration.md

 True       Standard_AzureFrontDoor
 ```

-Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile, when the subscription of the CDN profile is different from the local subscrition.
+Checks if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile, when the subscription of the CDN profile is different from the local subscrition.

 You need to set the value of the subscription parameter.